Naitbit/AppCenterGradleFlavors/README.md

 ![AppCenterDashboard](AppCenterBuildConfiguration.png)

 There is also no obvious way to execute full `build` command (that would work in gradle projects without need for AppCenter to detect flavors)

+### Microsoft support reply:
+`I had a discussion with the build team, they confirm that multiple flavor dimensions is not supported`